DavidLari/SwiftyJot/README.md

 Give your images the finger with SwiftyJot!
 Lightweight library lets users mark up a photo/image.

-- Options to allow user to select color using built-in palette too.
+- Options to allow user to select color using built-in palette.
 - User can select brush size.
 - Multi-level undo
 - One level redo.